matyalatte/libpng-api-document/docs/Main.md

 # libpng-api-document
 unofficial API reference for libpng

-> [!warning]
+\warning
-> libpng-api-document is a work in progress.
+libpng-api-document is a work in progress.
 Many functions are not yet documented.
 Contributions via pull requests are welcome.

 ## About